-- # The LAN, CN7 and the Video out connectors are optional. - # The ALC650 embeds an internal analog switch (by driver software) to share LINE input with Surround output, and share MIC input with CENTER/LFE output.
+- # the LAN connectors are optional. - # The ALC650 embeds an internal analog switch (by driver software) to share LINE input with Surround output, and share MIC input with CENTER/LFE output.

 NOTE

 - Be sure to check the cable orientation in order to match the colored strip to the pin1 end of the connector. - When you start up the system, please wait for 5 seconds after you power on AC. - It is not recommended to add a metal spacer plate on the back of the Socket478.
 Otherwise, some components will be short and damaged.